History of Hawaii: Konohiki

-In Keelikolani vs Robinson, kononiki is defined as a Land Agent.
-In Territory vs Bishop Trust Co.
-LTD., when the agent was appointed by a chief, they were referred to as konohiki.
-The term could also be a designated area of land owned privately as compared to being owned by the government.
-A chief of lands retained life tenure on the land even after being discharged from the position, but a head man overseeing the same land had no such protection.
+In the Keelikolani vs Robinson court case, kononiki is defined as land agent.
+In the Territory vs Bishop Trust Co.
+LTD. case, when the agent was appointed by a chief, they were referred to as konohiki.
+The term also referred to a designated area of land owned privately (not by the government).
+A konohiki retained life tenure on the land even when discharged from the position, but a head man overseeing the same land had no such protection.

 Often ali'i and konohiki are treated synonymously.
-However, while most konohiki were ali'i nobility, not all ali'i were konohiki.
-The Hawaiian dictionary defines konohiki as a headman of a land division, but also to describe fishing rights.
+However, while most konohiki were ali'i, not all ali'i were konohiki.
+A konohiki could also be a headman of a land division or to describe fishing rights.
 Kono means to entice or prompt.
 Hiki refers to something that can be done.
-The konohiki was a relative of the ali'i and oversaw the property, managing water rights, land distribution, agricultural use and any maintenance.
-The konohiki also ensured that the right amounts of gifts and tribute were properly made at the right times.
+They oversaw the property, managing water rights, land distribution, agricultural use and any maintenance.
+Konohiki also ensured that the right amounts of gifts and tribute were properly made at the right times.

-As capitalism was incorporated into the kingdom, the konohiki became tax collectors, landlords and fishery wardens.
+As capitalism was incorporated into the kingdom, konohiki became tax collectors, landlords, and fishery wardens.